Geometry- and topology-controlled synchronization phase transition on manifolds: Geometry- and topology-governed phase transition

+Under small perturbations, we first determine the linear stability of the incoherent state at the level of the full density perturbation.
+Once we identify a simple critical eigenvalue, we reduce the local nonlinear dynamics of the order parameter to a response equation of the form

-where $\mathcal{L}\left(r\right)$ is the linear term that we can obtain through linear perturbation analysis and $\mathcal{N}\left(r\right)$ is the non-linear term.
-In the following analysis, our task is to explicitly determine the forms of these terms and to relate them to the topology of the manifold.
+where $\mathcal{L}\left(r\right)$ is the linear operator inherited from the kinetic spectral problem and $\mathcal{N}\left(r\right)$ is the non-linear term.
+In the following analysis, we identify the geometric source coefficient multiplying the coupling-induced source term, define the corresponding spectral threshold, and then relate the nonlinear coefficient to the topology of the manifold under the local reduction assumptions.